 Get Tips about Common Research Questions for Your Subject

 Researchers in particular subject areas often come up with the same research questions that can be easily answered by a librarian.
-For this reason, most subject librarians offer Tips that give step by step instructions on how to find the information you need.
-Tips can jump start your research in certain subject.
+For this reason, most subject librarians offer Tips that give step by step instructions on how to find the information you need and can jump start your research in certain subject.
 Don’t forget to look at the tips.

-Find citation help, Primary Sources, Newspapers, Book Reviews, or Other Types of Information Not Specific to a Subject
+Find Citation Help, Primary Sources, Newspapers, or Other Types of Information Not Specific to a Subject

 Summer Readers Resources

-Looking for some pleasure reading for the rest of the summer break?
-Check out some of the resources in this post to help you find books you’ll love to read.
+Looking for some pleasure reading over the summer break?
+Check out some of the resources in this post to help you find books for summer reading programs or for relaxing anywhere.

 - San Diego County Library